Diimoo/callosum/CONTRIBUTING.md

 ```

 Additionally, we use `mypy` for static type checking.
-Onyx is fully type-annotated, and we want to keep it that way!
+Callosum is fully type-annotated, and we want to keep it that way!
-To run the mypy checks manually, run `uv run mypy .` from the `onyx/backend` directory.
+To run the mypy checks manually, run `uv run mypy .` from the `callosum/backend` directory.

 ### Web

 We use `prettier` for formatting.
-The desired version will be installed via a `npm i` from the `onyx/web` directory.
+The desired version will be installed via a `npm i` from the `callosum/web` directory.
-To run the formatter, use `npx prettier --write .` from the `onyx/web` directory.
+To run the formatter, use `npx prettier --write .` from the `callosum/web` directory.

 Pre-commit will also run prettier automatically on files you've recently touched.
 If re-formatted, your commit will fail.
 Re-stage your changes and commit again.